Parliaments of the Australian states and territories: Christmas Island

 In the external territory of Christmas Island in the Indian Ocean, the Shire Council provides local governance.
 The nine-member Shire Council was established in 1993.
 Councilors serve four-year terms, with four or five being chosen every second year.

 Cocos (Keeling) Islands

 In the external territory of the Cocos (Keeling) Islands in the Indian Ocean, the Shire of Cocos is the local legislative body.
 Established in 1993, the Shire Council consists of 7 members serving terms of four years.
 Elections for half the seats are held every two years.

 Current compositions

+Shading indicates party or coalition in government.
+Greyed out cells indicate that party is not active within that state.